zwilsoncc/docs/pages/docs/v1/features/configuration.md

-import Now from '~/components/now/now' import Doc from '~/components/docs/doc' import { rauchg, leo } from '~/lib/data/team'
+import Now from '~/components/text/now' import Doc from '~/components/layout/docs'

 export const meta = {
   title: 'Configuring Now',
   description: 'Configuring Now so that your deployments are exactly as you need them',
   date: '22 Feb 2017',
-  authors: [rauchg, leo],
   editUrl: 'pages/docs/features/configuration.md'
 }